-5 Things to Do on Fridays to Make Mondays a Breeze
+5 Things You Can Do on Fridays to Make Your Mondays a Breeze

 NEW YORK ( TheStreet) -- Mondays at the office are never fun, but they don’t have to be stressful if you plan ahead.
 Experts weigh in on five things to do on Fridays to set yourself up for a successful, worry-free start to the week.